sneakyweasel/WarpPrimes/README.md

     else: return 3*a((n - 2)/3) - 1`
 ```

-### Python Code from A134028: Reversal of n in balanced ternary representation
+### Python Code from A134028: Reversal of n in balanced ternary representation (broken)

 ```python
 def a(n):